 For several years, I have thought about writing a post on Botox and hair growth.
 A few sources have in the past suggested that the Botulinum toxin (which is what Botox is made from) can grow hair.

-We should also remember that there is some scientific evidence that surprising procedures such as mechanotherapy and scalp exercises can benefit hair growth; as can dermarolling and microneedling; as can the ill advised, but likely effective ligature of arteries.
+Even if you are extremely skeptical, do remember that there is some scientific evidence that surprising procedures such as mechanotherapy and scalp exercises can benefit hair growth; as can dermarolling and microneedling; as can the ill advised ligature of arteries.

 Botulinum Toxin for Hair Loss

-However, both research and evidence to date on this subject of Botox and hair growth have been scant.
-Yesterday, reader “Alek” posted an interesting new article from South Korea regarding the testing of botulinum toxin Nabota brand for hair loss on male patients with androgenetic alopecia.
+Research and evidence to date on the subject of Botox and hair growth have been scant.
+However, reader “Alek” posted an interesting new article from South Korea regarding the testing of botulinum toxin Nabota brand for hair loss on male patients with androgenetic alopecia.
 This brand is manufactured by Daewoong Pharmaceutical.

 The Phase II-b trial will entail 180 units of the toxin delivered via 6 injections to the scalp once per month.
 It will be led by Dr. Park Byung-cheol, a professor of dermatology at Dangook University Hospital.
 Note that the less costly Nabota only hit the US market in 2019, and is facing a lawsuit from Botox manufacturer Allergan.